mitsuhiko/minijinja/CONTRIBUTING.md

 ## Linting the code

-Minijinja uses [clippy](https://github.com/rust-lang/rust-clippy) to lint the codebase.
+MiniJinja uses [clippy](https://github.com/rust-lang/rust-clippy) to lint the codebase.

 To run clippy you can use the following command, which will ensure that clippy is installed for you: